 The Mountain’s Heart blinked.
 The facets of its compound eyes disbanded and most retreated into the bird’s skull.
 The remaining eyes scrutinized them both.
 “Centipede powder?
 From whom?”

 “Virgil Blue,” said Faith, “by way of Virgil Skyy, taken under the supervision of Virgil Orange.”

 The Heart relieved pressure from its palms.
 Jay squirmed away but Faith couldn’t control her snow-body.
-“That explains you two,” said the hawk-beak.
-“But the chain was pulled and a Zephyr must arrive!
+“That explains you two,” said the Heart, “but the chain was pulled and a Zephyr must arrive!
 Where is it?”

 “Why would we know?”
 Jay stood and brushed dust from his body.
 He crossed his arms over his chest.
 “I’m not even sure what a Zephyr is!”

 “Really?”
-The bird retrieved its arms and became a sky-blue cloth cone like a tepee or a pyramid.
-Its round, sapphire head regenerated its compound eyes.
+The bird retrieved its arms and became a sky-blue cloth cone like a tepee.
+It regenerated its compound eyes.
 “We’re all Zephyrs, one way or another.
 But for this Zephyr the chain was pulled!
 It must arrive as surely as the wheel spins!
 To join all Zephyrs in the Mountain!”

 “Never heard of them!”
 Faith built a slender limb to shape a snout on her face.
 “Virgil Skyy didn’t even mention Zephyrs!
 He did mention mountains, though.”

 A sound like a gong bowled over Faith and Jay.
 The roar ruffled feathers on the Heart’s head.
 It cast its green gaze to the sky.
 “Oh, thank goodness!
 I worried it would be subtle.”